 How Consolidating Student Loans Affect Credit and Lower Your Credit Score

 There are some common scenarios where your credit score can take a hit, and when you consolidate your student loan debt, one or all of these could come into play:

 You get penalized for hard inquiries.

-Whenever you apply for a student loan consolidation, a lender has to do a “hard inquiry” on your credit.
+Whenever you apply for a student loan consolidation, a lender has to make a “hard inquiry” on your credit.
 Hard inquiries are situations where you’ve applied for a line of credit.
-This includes things like a credit card, mortgage or auto loan.
+For example, things like a credit card, mortgage or auto loan are hard inquiries.
 If you have too many of these types of inquiries within a short period, it could temporarily lower your credit score.
 Borrowers with newer credit histories are also more likely to have a few points knocked off their score for just one hard inquiry.

 You increase your debt to income ratio.

-If you consolidate your student loan debt into a shorter term loan than you had originally, you’ll definitely save yourself from years of interest charges.
+If you consolidate your student loan debt into a shorter term loan than you had originally, you’ll save yourself from years of interest charges.
 But you’ll also increase the amount of your monthly payment.
-Lenders view consumers with a higher debt to income ratio as a risky investment, so your credit worthiness may drop.
+Lenders view consumers with a higher debt to income ratio as a risky investment, so your creditworthiness may drop.

 You decrease your average account age.

 Account age consists of 5 to 7 percent of your credit score.
 For young borrowers, student loans might be the first line of credit they ever applied to receive.
 If they become paid off through a student loan consolidation, that could drastically decrease the age of your oldest account, and therefore lower your credit.